NVIDIA/cccl/docs/libcudacxx/extended_api/memory_model.rst

 Thread Scopes
 -------------

-A **thread scope** specifies the kind of threads that can synchronize with each other using synchronization primitive such as :ref:`atomic <libcudacxx-extended-api-synchronization-atomic>` or :ref:`barrier <libcudacxx-extended-api-synchronization-barrier>`.
+A **thread scope** specifies the kind of threads that can synchronize with each other using synchronization primitives such as :ref:`atomic <libcudacxx-extended-api-synchronization-atomic>` or :ref:`barrier <libcudacxx-extended-api-synchronization-barrier>`.